-- Always make sure there is sufficient ventilation when running the engine. - Use an effective exhaust extraction system when starting or running the engine in an enclosed space. - Start the engine and check that it is oil-tight.
+- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and check for tightness.

-- Check the engine oil level. (🕮 p.
-227)
+- Check the engine oil level. (p.
+229)

 19.3 Adding engine oil